%%

 How do I calculate 30% of 50%?

 Convert to decimals and multiply: 0.30 × 0.50 = 0.15 = 15%.
-Or use the shortcut: (30 × 50) / 100 = 15%.
+Alternatively, use the shortcut: (30 × 50) / 100 = 15%.

-Why isn't 20% of 50% equal to 70%?
+Why is 20% of 50% not equal to 70%?

-What's the difference between "X% of Y%" and "X% + Y%"?
+What is the difference between "X% of Y%" and "X% + Y%"?

 "Of" means multiplication: 30% of 40% = 12%.
-Plus means addition: 30% + 40% = 70%.
-Entirely different operations.
+"Plus" means addition: 30% + 40% = 70%.
+These are entirely different operations with different results.

-How do stacked discounts really work?
+How do stacked discounts actually work?

-Each discount applies to the current price, not the original.
-20% off, then 30% off: price × 0.80 × 0.70 = price × 0.56 = 44% total discount.
+Each discount applies to the current price rather than the original.
+A 20% discount followed by 30% off: price × 0.80 × 0.70 = price × 0.56 = 44% total discount rather than 50%.

 Can I reverse the order of percentages?

 Yes.
 Multiplication is commutative.
 30% of 50% = 50% of 30% = 15%.
-Both give the same result.
+Both calculations yield the same result.

 How do I calculate three or more percentages together?

 Multiply all decimal forms: 20% of 50% of 80% = 0.20 × 0.50 × 0.80 = 0.08 = 8%.
-Or: (20 × 50 × 80) / 10,000 = 8%.
+Alternatively: (20 × 50 × 80) / 10,000 = 8%.

 What if one percentage is 100%?

 100% of X% = X%.
-Taking 100% means taking all of it, so you get the full percentage back.
+Taking 100% means taking all of it, so the full percentage is returned.

 What if one percentage is 0%?